agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 There are several more "advantages for digital intelligence", but I don't think it helps.
-Because, "potential" seems to be talking about the future, I don't think I can test it.
+Because, "potential" seems to be talking about something that could exist and doesn't exist currently.
+I don't think I can test it with an example.
 Just like I can't test "I have the potential to become CEO one day".
-However I can test "Sundar Pichai" has the potential to become the CEO of Google".
+However I can test "Sundar Pichai" has the potential to become the CEO".

 **Definition**: -

-**Checklist**: no; neither; none; not-chapter; not-running; none; "future with no ex"
+**Checklist**: no; neither;
+*future-with-no-ex*

+---

 > (Many machines and nonhuman animals)[1] already perform (at superhuman
 > levels)[2] in (narrow domains)[3].
 Bats interpret sonar signals better than